 - Established in 1916 in the USA, AACSB provides its members with a variety of products and services to assist them with the continuous improvement of their business programmes and schools.
 In addition AACSB strives to identify challenges and trends facing the business education industry through research and various initiatives.
 The association also educates students, parents, employers and counsellors about accreditation and how to choose a quality business degree programme that will fit their needs.
 There are 607 AACSB-accredited institutions in 38 countries.
 20 UK Business Schools have AACSB Accreditation.

-- AACSB supports and upholds the Code of Good Practice for Accrediting Bodies of the Association of Specialized and Professional Accreditors (ASPA), and is recognized by the Council for Higher Education Accreditation (CHEA).
+- AACSB supports and upholds the Code of Good Practice for Accrediting Bodies of the Association of Specialised and Professional Accreditors (ASPA), and is recognised by the Council for Higher Education Accreditation (CHEA).